BYLAWS Of EAST SIDE BASEBALL ASSOCIATION, INC.

 League Ages and Fees:

 League age is a player's age on April 30 of the current or upcoming spring season; or a player's age on the following August 31 (an option available to players born in May, June, July, or August).
 The Board will establish player registration fees for each age group (league) each season.
 Families registering more than one child per season are extended a sibling discount, allowing a reduction of $10 from the fee of each of the other children from the same family.
-The Treasurer and President may reduce or waive the registration fee in cases of financial hardship.
+The Treasurer or Registrar and President may reduce or waive the registration fee in cases of financial hardship.

 New players may not be added to a team roster after 50% of that league's scheduled games have been played, unless approved by the board of directors due to special circumstances.